rh-ecosystem-edge/kernel-module-management/docs/mkdocs/documentation/day1_limited_option.md

 1. kernel module is currently not loaded in the kernel
 2. the in-tree kernel module is loaded into the kernel, but can be unloaded and replaced by the OOT kernel module.
    This means that the in-tree module is not referenced by any other kernel modules
-3. in order for the Day 1 functionlity to work, the node must have an functional network interface, meaning: an in-tree kernel driver for that interface.
+3. in order for the Day 1 functionality to work, the node must have a functional network interface, meaning: an in-tree kernel driver for that interface.
    The OOT kernel module can be a network driver that will replace the functional network driver.

 ## Day 1 OOT kernel module loading flow